pelatx/brackets-link-file/README.md

 - Image previews in file selection dialog.
 - Drag and drop files directly from OS file browser.
 - Non taggable files are copied anyway to project.
+- Bi-directional linking: delete a project file and referred tags will be deleted in document automatically.

 #### Supported file types